Q1. What is the difference between a reflex action and walking?

 (ii) Movement is non-directional i.e., it is neither towards nor away from the stimulus.

-(iii) Such movements are referred as nastic movements.
+(iii) Such movements are referred to d as nastic movements.

 (iv) Such movements are reversible.

 (ii) Movement is towards the source of stimulus (light).
 So it is a directional movement.

 (in) Such movements are referred d as tropic movements.

 Q3.
 Give an example of a plant hormone that promotes growth.